loopbackio/loopback-next/docs/site/Parsing-requests.md

   [RFC3339](https://xml2rfc.tools.ietf.org/public/rfc/html/rfc3339.html#anchor14).
 - boolean: after converted to all upper case, should be one of the following
   values: `TRUE`, `1`, `FALSE` or `0`.
+- object: should be a plain data object, not an array.

 #### Request Body